ntoll/ntoll.github.io/article/aesthetic/index.md

 of the world.

 Once again, the key is to pay attention to "paying attention".
-Ask yourself, is the sort of attention you bring to a situation the one that most helpfully reveals what's going on?
+Ask yourself, is the sort of attention you bring to a situation the one that most completely reveals what's going on?
 Or perhaps trying several ways of paying attention is most beneficial to engaging with things?
 Maybe even a blended approach, to synthesise different ways of paying attention into a more subtle, nuanced and